strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 It's only when you have been monitoring the performance of your producers for some time that you can gauge how best to tune their performance.

 To begin with, you might start with a basic producer configuration in development as a benchmark.
 When you start to analyze producer metrics to see how the producers actually perform in typical production scenarios, you can make incremental changes and make comparisons until you hit the sweet spot.

+>If you want to read more about performance metrics for monitoring Kafka producers, see Kafka's [Producer Sender Metrics](https://kafka.apache.org/documentation/#producer_sender_monitoring).

 When you start investigating how you to tune the performance of your producers, look at how your producers perform on average.